HoneyryderChuck/rodauth-oauth/README.md

 #### Revoking tokens

-Token revocation can be done both by the idenntity owner or the application owner, and can therefore be done either online (browser-based form) or server-to-server.
+Token revocation can be done both by the identity owner or the application owner, and can therefore be done either online (browser-based form) or server-to-server.
 Here's an example using server-to-server:

 ```ruby
 require "httpx"